sivani-tutika/sivani-tutika/README.md

 ### 💫 About Me

 - 🎓 Master’s in Artificial Intelligence | 4.0 GPA | University of North Texas
-- 💼 3+ years of experience across startups, research labs, and academic roles
+- 💼 2+ years of experience across startups, research labs, and academic roles
 - 🤖 Passionate about AI, ML, Deep Learning, and building impactful tech solutions
-- 🚀 Seeking full-time roles in Software Development or AI/ML Engineering
+- 🚀 Seeking full-time roles in Software Development or AI/ML Engineering.
-- 🧠 I love building with Python, Angular, and exploring new tools like Supabase
+- 🧠 I love building with Python, Angular, and exploring new tools.
 - 📫 Reach me at [**sivanitutika4@gmail.com**](mailto:sivanitutika4@gmail.com)

 ---